Objectives and Content

 PHYS201 offers a systematic introduction to fundamental non-relativistic quantum mechanics.

 The course introduces Schrödinger equations with solutions in simple potentials, including

-- apply principles of quantum mechanical to calculate observables on known wave functions.
+- apply principles of quantum mechanics to calculate observables on known wave functions

-- Apply variational method, time-independent perturbation theory and time-dependent perturbation theory (first order) to solve simple problems.
+- apply the variational method, time-independent perturbation theory and time-dependent perturbation theory to solve simple problems

 Required Previous Knowledge

 Minimum 60 ECTS in physics.

 Forms of AssessmentThe forms of assessment are:

 The grading scale used is A to F. Grade A is the highest passing grade in the grading scale, grade F is a fail.

 For written exams, please note that the start time may change from 09:00 to 15:00 or vice versa until 14 days prior to the exam.
 The exam location will be published 14 days prior to the exam.